OrleansContrib/Orleans.Indexing/README.md

 - Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains/MultiInterface](/test/Orleans.Indexing.Tests/Grains/MultiInterface) subdirectory.
 - Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners/MultiInterface](/test/Orleans.Indexing.Tests/Runners/MultiInterface) subdirectory.
   - Each file contains the state, property, interface, and grain implementation definitions, as defined by the file name.
-  - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (except for those related to property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
+  - [test/Orleans.Indexing.Tests/Grains/MultiIndex/ITestMultiIndexIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (except for those related to property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
     - For example, MultiInterface_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
   - Testing uses IPersonGrain, IJobGrain, and IEmployeeGrain indexed interfaces on an Employee grain.

   ## To Do

-- Direct Storage Managed Indexes
+- Improve interface for Direct Storage Managed Indexes (see IOrleansIndexingStorageProvider in [IndexingFacet.md](/src/Orleans.Indexing/IndexingFacet.md))
-- Add transactional indexes
 - Range indexes

 ## License